Atacama Desert Facts

 Atacama Desert Physical Description

 The magnificent Atacama Desert has a distincitve shape, in addition to its other outstanding features.
-That’s because this stark wonder of Nature has a highly elongated shape.
+That’s because this stark wonder of Nature has a highly elongated form.
 Although its edges are naturally irregular, it’s average measurement is roughly 10 times as long as wide.

 More precisely, its average length measures nearly 700 mi (1,120 km).
 The average width, however, only equals approximately 60 mi (96 km).
 Both these dimensions vary, of course, due to various environmental factors, though rarely to any significant degree.